-Description of Core Property Target Mineralization Ownership Interest The Golden Baie Project covers 78,625 hectares in 73 Mineral Exploration Licences containing 3,145 claims and lies within the Coast of Bays region of south- central Newfoundland.
+Description of Core Property Target Mineralization Ownership Interest The Golden Baie Project covers 76,100 hectares in 71 Mineral Exploration Licences containing 3,044 claims1 and lies within the Coast of Bays region of south-central Newfoundland.
 It includes the Golden Baie property and also the nearby Golden Grit, Roti Bay, Swangers Cove, and Bernards Pond properties.
 Gold During the year ended June 30, 2021, the Company entered into definitive agreements with Altius Resources Inc., a wholly owned subsidiary of Altius, Minerals Corporation ("Altius") and other arm's length parties for the option to acquire a 100% interest in the Golden Baie Property.
-The Company can acquire this interest over a four-year period for aggregate cash payments of \$325,000 (\$100,000 remaining), aggregate share issuance of up to 13,833,333 common shares of the Company (3,500,000 shares remaining to be issued).
+The Company can acquire this interest over a four-year period for aggregate cash payments of \$325,000 (\$100,000 remaining), aggregate share issuance of up to 13,833,333 common shares of the Company (2,500,000 shares remaining to be issued).
 In addition, the Company is required to fund exploration expenditures of \$1,250,000 over a four-year period, which has been incurred.
 Some of the optionors will be entitled to an aggregate milestone payment of \$1,000,000 by the Company upon the Golden Baie Project claims achieving NI 43-101 defined measured and indicated mineral resources of at least 1,000,000 contained gold ounces.
 In August 2022, the Company increased the Golden Baie Project through a combination of map staking and acquisition of Mineral Exploration Licenses from other holders.
 Licenses acquired included the Roti Bay and Bernards Pond properties, which are located to the north of the main Golden Baie claims.
 The vendors of the Bernards Pond and Roti Bay claims acquired retain a 2% Net Smelter Royalty ("NSR"), subject to the Company having a right to buy 1% of the NSR at any time for \$750,000.
 An additional four claims, covering 100 hectares, located along the Little River Trend on the Golden Baie property, were acquired from an arm's length third party in exchange for a nominal cash payment and a 2% NSR.
 The Company also acquired 20 new claims, covering 500 hectares, in the vicinity of the Le Pouvoir fault within the Golden Baie project area.
 These claims were also previously held by another company and were recently map staked by Canstar personnel.
-The Hermitage Property is comprised of three (3) map-staked licenses containing 607 claims covering 15,175 hectares in southern Newfoundland that are contiguous with the Company's Golden Baie project.
-Gold In the third quarter ended March 31, 2022, the Company entered into property purchase agreement with Altius under which Altius transferred to the Company its 100% interest in the Hermitage Property in consideration for the issuance of 500,000 common shares of the Company, subject to the retention by Altius of a 2.0% NSR from all commercial production on the Hermitage Property.